Vol.1 No.2

 attorney be one who specializes in something other in criminal law.
 One

-example where this was done well was in The Bye-Bye Sky High IQ Murder
+example where this was done well was in The Bye-Bye Sky High IQ

-with the murderer being tax attorney Oliver Brandt.
+Case with the murderer being tax attorney Oliver Brandt.
 Similarly, if you

 do find among Columbo's case files another murderous criminal attorney (or